saltstack/salt/doc/topics/tutorials/writing_tests.rst

 Add a python module dependency to the test run
 ----------------------------------------------

-The test dependencies for python modules are managed under the ``requirements/static/ci`` directory.
-You will need to add your module to the appropriate file under ``requirements/static/ci``.
+The test dependencies for python modules are managed  in ``pyproject.toml``.
-When ``pre-commit`` is run it will create all of the needed requirement files under ``requirements/static/ci/py3{6,7,8,9}``.
-Nox will then use these files to install the requirements for the tests.

 Add a system dependency to the test run
 ---------------------------------------